djjoa/genshell/README.md

-# genshell
-## genshell: A bash copy-and-paste oneline reverse shell generator.
+# Genshell: A bash copy-and-paste oneline reverse shell generator.

 This project is deticated to ippsec.
 Thank you for releasing over one-hundred hours of phenomenal cybersecurity content.
-This script wouldn't exist if it weren't for you.
-(I Subscribed!!)

 Another thanks to pentestmonkey for dishing out the awesome shells!

+## Forenote
+I found myself browsing other websites flagged as "malicious" for rev shells and got fed up with with security reccomendations.
+This script automates the generation of shells without leaving the browser (WITH COLORS!).
+There will likely be  rev shells here that you have seen on other sites such as pentestmonkey, hacktricks, and other pentesting sites; if a shell from your site is used, you will be added to the "Inspirations" section in the beginning of the script.
+All contributions welcome.
+This is me giving back to the community that has shared so much with me.

 <!--
 *** LOGO !![vmplayer_bx33YLqLcn](https://user-images.githubusercontent.com/68730121/106347752-dc8c6a80-628e-11eb-91e9-3e2d510b2172.png)
 ![Banner](https://user-images.githubusercontent.com/68730121/106348443-58d57c80-6294-11eb-8aa0-b93806259f58.png)

 -->
+# Genshell Output

 ![vmplayer_0bpLvQBUgZ](https://user-images.githubusercontent.com/68730121/106348803-0184db80-6297-11eb-9146-6b86acea0595.png)

 <!-- GETTING STARTED -->
-## Installation
+# Installation
-Multiple ways to install / use the script:

-1. Use the github repo
+1. Using the GitHub repo
    ```sh
    git clone https://github.com/djjoa/genshell.git
    cd genshell